 Jean Houston (Chancellor) is a visionary researcher who has authored nearly 30 books and worked intensively in over 40 cultures, lectured in over 100 countries, and worked with major organizations such as UNICEF and NASA.
 Dr. Houston has served on the faculties of Columbia University, Hunter College, Marymount College, The New School for Social Research, and the University of California.
 She holds doctoral degrees in both psychology and religion.
 Since 2002, Dr. Houston has been working with the United Nations Development program, training leaders in developing cultures throughout the world.

-Courtney Lubell (Core Faculty) received her Bachelor’s and Master’s from Sonoma State University.
+Courtney Lubell received her Bachelor’s and Master’s from Sonoma State University.
 Her interests include transformative learning, affect regulation, community development, and the role of ritual in the restoration of experience and memory.

 Joy Meeker received her Bachelor's from DePauw University, her Master's from University of Notre Dame and her Doctorate from California Institute of Integral Studies.
 Joy is a conflict specialist and has worked with numerous groups on conflict resolution and mediation including the National Park Service, as well as with universities like Sonoma State University and Syracuse University.
 Her interests include Social Justice, Conflict Resolution, Social Transformation, and Transformative Learning.

-Thomas Moore received his Bachelor's from DePaul University, Master's degrees from University of Windsor and University of Michigan and his Doctorate from Syracuse University.
-He is the author of Care of the Soul, A Blue Fire, An Anthology of the Writing of James Hillman and many other influential books.
+Thomas Moore received his Bachelor’s from DePaul University, Master’s degrees from University of Windsor and University of Michigan, and his Doctorate from Syracuse University.
+He is the author of Care of the Soul, A Blue Fire-Selected Writings by James Hillman, and many other influential books.

 Jonathan Reams received his Doctorate in Leadership Studies from Gonzaga University.
 He teaches and does research on leadership development, coaching and counseling.
 He serves as Editor-in Chief of Integral Review, A Transdisciplinary and Transcultural Journal for New Thought, Praxis and Research.
 He is also a co-founder of the Center for Transformative Leadership.
 His publications include: What's Integral about Leadership?, Integral Leadership: Generating Space for Emergence through Quality of Presence, Leading the Future, Making Leadership Development Developmental and Integral Leadership: Opening Space by Leading through the Heart.
 He is also co-editor of Integral Education: New Directions for Higher Learning.